JeschkeLab/DeerLab/docsrc/source/api/fitregmodel.rst

 			P = fitregmodel(___,'NonNegConstrained',false)

 - ``'HuberParam'`` - Huber parameter value
-    Value of the superparameter used in pseudo-Huber regularization.
+    Value of the super-parameter used in pseudo-Huber regularization.

     *Default:* ``1.35``